-Objective Rela Conditions/ um Content k) n i. ii iv v l) n ii i. confirming whether the dwelling accommodates any event or activity that may be sensitive to dust; i. identifying locations that may be suitable dust indicator locations; and i. reporting requirements, including any recommendation for additional mitigation; nethods for the visual dust inspections required by Condition RAQ1A, including: identifying the surfaces to be checked, including any cleaning specific indicator area for rechecking on subsequent visits; ii. taking photographs; iv. checking vegetation for dust build-up; and iv. the maintenance of records alongside observed weather conditions; nethod and procedures for the automated monitoring required by Condition RAQ1B, including: . procedures for monitoring meteorological conditions in accordance with Condition RAQ2; ii. the requirements for siting equipment; iv. procedures to operate and maintain the equipment including data storage, alerts management, and data distribution; nethods to monitor and contingency measures to respond to effects of dust deposition: at the dwelling, known as 'Ashleigh', located at 1024 Queen Street East where the design and implementation of this monitoring is undertaken in conjunction with a suitably qualified and experienced conservation architect;
+Objective Related Conditions/Standards Minimum Content iii. taking photographs; iv. checking vegetation for dust build-up; and v. the maintenance of records alongside observed weather conditions; l) method and procedures for the automated monitoring required by Condition RAQ1B, including: ii. procedures for monitoring meteorological conditions in accordance with Condition RAQ2; iii. the requirements for siting equipment; iv. procedures to operate and maintain the equipment including data storage, alerts management, and data distribution; m) methods to monitor and contingency measures to respond to effects of dust deposition: i. at the dwelling, known as 'Ashleigh', located at 1024 Queen Street East where the design and implementation of this monitoring is undertaken in conjunction with a suitably qualified and experienced conservation architect; ii. at 96/98 Arapaepae Road, where the design and implementation of this monitoring is undertaken in consultation with the owner and site manager, and includes dust management measures for earthworks within 100 metres of the property; and ii. at any rainwater collection tank that is used for drinking water purposes and located within fifty (50) metres of: A. land disturbance or earthworks activities; or B. haul roads that are being used by construction related heavy vehicles; n) triggers and procedures for review and updating of the Construction Air Quality Management Plan in accordance with Condition RAQ4.